Coliseo Héctor Solá Bezares

-Coliseo Héctor Solá Besares (English: Hector Sola Bezares Coliseum) is an indoor sporting arena located in Caguas, Puerto Rico.
-It is used mostly for basketball and was the home arena of the Criollos de Caguas of the National Superior Basketball (BSN) league.
-The capacity of the arena is 10,000 spectators.
+Coliseo Héctor Solá Besares (English: Hector Sola Bezares Coliseum) was an indoor sporting arena located in Caguas, Puerto Rico.
+It was used mostly for basketball and was the home arena of the Criollos de Caguas of the National Superior Basketball (BSN) league.
+The capacity of the arena was around 10,000 spectators.

 Also the Coliseo is the home ground for Criollas de Caguas volleyball team from Liga de Voleibol Superior Femenino.

-The coliseum has also been the venue for major boxing fights, including some with Miguel Cotto and Ivan Calderon, and has been showcased on ESPN Friday Night Fights.
+The coliseum had also been the venue for major boxing fights, including some with Miguel Cotto and Ivan Calderon, and has been showcased on ESPN Friday Night Fights.

-Its also known for holding the first World Wrestling Council wrestling card in 1973.
+It was also known for holding the first World Wrestling Council (WWC) wrestling card in 1973.

 The coliseum sustained extensive damages as a result of Hurricane Maria on September 20, 2017.

+As of 2026, on February 19, the Coliseo was officially demolished after years of unable to be renovated since the 2017 hurricane; as there are plans to build a new modern coliseum that will contain 3 floors and a capacity to hold 6,500 spectators, which would be expected to end by the year 2028.